 How will I get a new passport if I'm overseas?

-If you need to travel soon, it's likely you'll be issued an
+If you need to travel soon (generally in the next 10 days), it's likely you'll be issued an

 emergency passport, which is enough to get you on a plane home or on to your next destination.
 However, an emergency passport will only be valid for a short time (12 months